Three problems LLMs can’t solve for word games.

 You can use an LLM to check whether “key → reef” is a valid association.
 It’ll say yes.
 But it won’t generate that association reliably, because reef isn’t in the high-probability zone when the prompt is “what’s related to key?”

-That’s the core insight: LLMs are good validators, bad generators—at scale, for this task.
+That’s the core insight: LLMs are good validators, bad generators—at scale, for lexical data.

-We spent a decade building the graph the hard way:
+We spent a decade building the data the hard way: